evilmarty/hassio-addons/sabznbd/README.md

 ## About

 This add-on allows you to run SABnzbd within Home Assistant.
+It is based off of [linuxserver.io's Docker image](https://github.com/linuxserver/docker-sabnzbd).

 ## Installation